How is SAM evolving? And what does this mean for businesses?

 Then Cloud came along… and Mobility…

 In its simplest form, the easiest way to remain compliant is to buy more licenses than you need.
-While this will make you popular with your software vendors, it is obviously not the best way of doing things!
+While this will make you popular with your software vendors, it is obviously not the best way of doing things and can cost you significantly more than you need to spend!

 This is particularly the case with cloud-based software.
 All the major vendors are moving to this subscription-based model – with some more aggressive about it than others.
 This makes it easier for them to ensure you are compliant – as your users cannot access the software without a valid license.

-However, many organizations do not want to run the risk of their employees not being able to do their job, due to not being able to access critical software.
-So, they tend to over-buy licenses, leading to unnecessary cost.
+However, many organizations do not want to hinder their employees being able to do their job, due to not being able to access critical software.
+This then leads to over-licensing, leading to unnecessary cost.

-Coupled with this is the fact that – despite what the software vendors are saying – there will always be desktop-based software that will need managing.
-So the cloud does not make license management and optimization go way, just more complex; so license optimization will always be a key driver for SAM.
+Coupled with this is the fact that – despite what the software vendors are saying and recent trends might allude to – there will always be desktop-based software that will need managing.
+So the cloud does not make license management and optimization go way, just more varied and complex; so license optimization will always be a key driver for SAM.

 As a result, we find organizations with the highest levels of SAM maturity are those with a recognized, fully utilized, tool-based SAM solution which maintains compliance, eliminates risk, controls cost and optimizes utilization across the entire IT estate (including desktop, datacentre and mobile devices), whether in an on premise, Cloud or hybrid environment.

-Big data and the Internet of Things (IoT) are now reckoned to be the future and SAM locks firmly into this vision.
+Big data and the Internet of Things (IoT) are considered to be the future and SAM locks firmly into this vision.
 The information it will produce, on not only what software is installed but what is used and who uses it and on what hardware, will enable you to understand more fully how your technology investment can be maximized.
-This in turn will ensure that the business as a whole benefits by having IT systems that are both rationalized (only buying and using what you need – no more and no less) and are capable of transforming the business to allow it to be agile enough to meet future challenges.
+This in turn will ensure that the entire business benefits by having IT systems that are both rationalized (only buying and using what you need – no more and no less) and are capable of transforming the business to allow it to be agile enough to meet future challenges.

-Further to this, we’re now starting to see SAM becoming more integrated with IT service management tools which in turn will allow IT departments to accurately pinpoint and resolve faults or issues, thereby improving productivity, responsiveness and end-user satisfaction.
+Further to this, we’re seeing SAM integrating with IT service management tools which in turn will allow IT departments to accurately pinpoint and resolve faults or issues, thereby improving productivity, responsiveness and end-user satisfaction.

 That has to be it right?
 Evolution of SAM realized?
 Not quite…